MostafaHassan1/TodoApp/README.md

 ## Installation

-open the project in your VS Code editor
+Open the project in your VS Code editor

-open terminal (ctrl+`) and write
+Open terminal (ctrl+`) and write
 ```bash
 composer install
 ```
-go to the end of your file list , you will find a file with the name of env.example remove (.example) and save the file write the command in terminal
+Go to the end of your file list , you will find a file with the name of env.example remove (.example) and save the file

+Write the command in terminal
 ```bash
 php artisan key:generate
 ```
-create a database with any name you like go to the .env file and edit the database name to yours write the command
+Create a database with any name you like

+Go to the .env file and edit the database name to yours

+write the command
 ```bash
 php artisan migrate